danafaiez/nlp/README.md

 This type of plot can be used to track any dialogue while comparing its context to a chosen reference document.
-For instance, the movie 'detroit rock city' in the right plot is considered of the genre [comedy, music] and yet has a few lines that seems to be similar to the chosen reference in [readme_movie_refdoc.txt](readme_movie_refdoc.txt).
+For instance, the movie 'detroit rock city' in the right plot is considered of the genre [comedy, music] and yet has a few lines that seems to be similar to the chosen reference in [readme_movie_refdoc.txt](https://github.com/danafaiez/nlp/blob/master/readme_movie_refdoc.txt).
 The lines of the movie are:

 "So, you see if it wasn't for me, me and my **friends** would be at that KISS concert right now... together..
 Just one, **Father**, but **boy** was it a doozy..
 Prepare to receive the Act of Penance.
 How many sins have you **committed** since your last **confession**?.
 Forgive me, **Father**, for I have **sinned**.
 This is my first **confession** in... well... a really long time."

+The similarity of these lines to the reference is most likely due to the existance words in bold.

 ## Collaborator
    This project is in collaboration with [Drew Bischel](https://github.com/cognagent).